w3c/wot-security/wot-security-metadata.md

 ## Generic Tags

 ### Authentication Server Link
+Tag: `"as"`

 For authentication schemes requiring the use of an authentication server to obtain authentication tokens or keys.

-- `"as"`: URL specifying the location of the authentication server.
+Value: URL specifying the location of the authentication server.

 ### Algorithm
+Tag: `"alg"`

 Many schemes require use of a specific encryption or hashing algorithm.

-- `"alg"`: String specifying the cipher suite used.
+Value: String specifying the cipher suite used.
 One of:
 - `"ES256"`: SHA-256 ciphersuite.

 To do: we should indicate a set of additional valid values for this based on existing RFCs and standards.

 ### Proxy
+Tag: `"proxy"`

 For protocols that support proxies, the proxy may have its own authentication scheme separate from that of the endpoint.
 If a security configuration includes a value for the following tag, it indicates the information provided is for the proxy and not the endpoint.

-- `"proxy"`: URL of the proxy.
+Value: URL of the proxy.

 ### Format
+Tag: `"format"`

 Some authentication schemes have options for how data is to be encoded, for example, there might be differnet formats for how tokens are encoded.
 This tag indicates how the data for a scheme is encoded.
 Valid values depend on the scheme.

-- `"format"`:
-    - `"token"`: one of
+For the `"token"` scheme, the value is one of
 - `"jwt"`: JSON Web Token

 Note: the format tag is only used in one place for now and when used currently only has one legal value.
 This is a temporary situation and we expect `"format"`